6 Best Homeowners Insurance Companies in New Hampshire 2023

 How Much Homeowners Insurance Do You Need?

-It’s common for new homeowners to ask us for guidance on how much homeowners coverage they need and that’s an important thing to know.
+It’s common for new homeowners to ask us for guidance on how much homeowners coverage they need, and that’s important to know.

 You can calculate how much coverage you need by using the estimated cost to rebuild your house as a jumping-off point.

 - Dwelling coverage should be enough to pay you to completely rebuild your home from the ground up if it’s destroyed.